Pembrolizumab and Trebananib in Treating Patients with Solid Tumors That Are Advanced, Metastatic, or Cannot Be Removed by Surgery

 - Patients with melanoma should have unresectable or metastatic disease; melanoma patients with BRAF V600E or V600K mutation-positive melanoma who have previously received a BRAF inhibitor with or without a MEK inhibitor) are eligible

-- In the dose expansion cohort patients should be willing to provide tissue from a newly obtained core or excisional biopsy of a tumor lesion (pre-treatment) and an on-treatment biopsy; newly-obtained is defined as a specimen obtained up to 6 weeks (42 days) prior to initiation of treatment on day 1; patients for whom newly-obtained samples cannot be provided (e.g., inaccessible, subject safety concern, or unwilling to undergo biopsy) may submit an archived specimen only upon agreement from the sponsor; an on-treatment biopsy will be collected approximately halfway through the induction period, about 6 weeks from the start of study treatment (sometime between cycle 2 day 8 - cycle 3 day 1)
+- In the dose expansion cohort patients should be willing to provide tissue from a newly obtained core or excisional biopsy of a tumor lesion (pre-treatment) and an on-treatment biopsy; newly-obtained is defined as a specimen obtained up to 6 weeks (42 days) prior to initiation of treatment on day 1; patients for whom newly-obtained samples cannot be provided (e.g., inaccessible, participant safety concern, or unwilling to undergo biopsy) may submit an archived specimen only upon agreement from the sponsor; an on-treatment biopsy will be collected approximately halfway through the induction period, about 6 weeks from the start of study treatment (sometime between cycle 2 day 8 - cycle 3 day 1)

 - Have a performance status of 0 or 1 on the Eastern Cooperative Oncology Group (ECOG) performance scale up to 28 days before treatment initiation